KarstenWendtTUD/sal-metaclustering/README.md

 #### Type of learning system

-The prototype supports experiments on classification, regression, and clustering with dimension reduction.
-The specific learning goals are addressed by Supervised ML methods.
+The prototype supports experiments on clustering with dimension reduction.
 Clustering, in conjunction with dimension reduction, is intended to enable the discovery of new relationships.
 For this purpose, freely configurable comparison metrics for clusters are provided.

 #### Measuring prediction qualities

-The quality of the classification algorithms is measured by the following metrics:

-    F1-Score

-    Precision

-    Recall

-The quality of the regression algorithms is measured by the RMSE.

 The quality of the clustering algorithms is measured by cluster compare metrics and additionally output as general, so-called internal metrics (without ground truth).